How does cancer spread?

 When a metastatic tumor is found first, the primary tumor can be found in many cases using diagnostic procedures, such

-laboratory tests or imaging studies.
+imaging studies.
 However, in some cases, the primary tumor cannot be found despite extensive tests.

 The pathologist will know if the tumor is metastatic if the cells do not resemble the cells found in the organ or tissue from